AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/overview.md

 App Builder provides an implementation layer for creating extensions that are bound to well define extension points in AEM.
 App Builder seamlessly integrates with AEM, allowing real-time preview and testing.
 Deploying changes to AEM is quick and streamlined.
 By using App Builder, developers save time and effort, enabling rapid prototyping and collaboration with stakeholders.

+>[!CONTEXTUALHELP]
+>id="aemcloud_learn_extensibility_app_builder"
+>title="Getting started with Adobe Developer App Builder and AEM Headless"
+>abstract="Learn how AEM App Builder enables developers to quickly customize and extend the AEM UIs with JavaScript and React, supporting seamless integration and rapid deployment."

 ## Develop an AEM UI extension

 AEM's various UIs have different extension points, however the basic concepts are the same.